Performing Arts

 Upper School

-The Upper Schoool provides students with a wide menu of opportunities for music and theater performance, as well as specific course offerings within both disciplines.
+The Upper School provides students with a wide menu of opportunities for music and theater performance, as well as specific course offerings within both disciplines.
 The theater department stages two productions each year.
 The fall show is typically a musical with a large cast that offers a variety of roles, from leads to chorus and stage crew, while the winter show features a smaller cast and is typically a one-act play performed at a competition.
 Both are auditioned, and rehearsals take place during the evening after most sports practices have finished so that students can do both activities.
 The music department presents four major concerts every year and offers courses in theory, world music, ukulele, vocal performance, and instrumental performance.
 Jam Club, Chamber Music, and other specialized performance groups meet outside of the block schedule and provide students with additional performance opportunities.
 While some groups require a full-year commitment, others can be elected for a single semester.
 The performing arts requirement can be fulfilled through participation in theater productions, participation in vocal or instrumental performance groups, enrollment in music or theater courses, or some combination of the above.